q3w2e1/FPL/README.md

 Out of X characteristics, only 6 has been chosen to be a part of this deciding system.

 Technically it is an expert system with 6 questions, 2 antecedent (input preferences based on a question) for each question and 7 final consequents (hypotheses/languages).
 It is implemented in fuzzy logic using the scikit-fuzzy package.

+# How to run
+FPL.py and gui_kivy.py are both ready to be run by Python.
+FPL.py proposes command-line interface, gui_kivy.py has its own GUI to the same functionality.
+In the "dist" folder, there is an executable if you don't have Python installed on your computer (please, run with the respective .kv file in the same directory).